Former Athletic Trainer Sues White Sox for Discrimination

 Seek Legal Assistance Today

-If you are experiencing discrimination in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing discrimination in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 A discrimination attorney can evaluate the facts, examine the legal issues, and work with you to decide on a course of action that meets your needs and is most likely to lead to a favorable action.
 Every case is different, as is every individual, so if you believe you have experienced discrimination, reach out for a free consultation, today.
 With offices in New York City, NY, and Livingston, NJ, our attorneys are eager to work with you!